marcusanthonylorenzo/superGalacticAgeCalculator/README.md

 ---

 ### Setup/Installation:
+#### `**Please make sure` that once you've received this repo on your computer, to `install your node_modules` and to `run build` via npm or yarn, or any related package manager.

 |   via CLI   |  via Download  |
 |---|---|
 | Download install Git Bash (Windows), use the terminal in your text editor, or open Terminal(Mac) | Simply download the ZIP via the green "Code" button to right of the "Add file" button at the main repo page.
- Open Git Bash or Terminal and type: **cd ~/desktop** | Go to your zip file and extract to desired location on computer.
+ Open Git Bash or Terminal and type: `cd ~/desktop` | Go to your zip file and extract to desired location on computer.
  This will bring you to your desktop location on the command line, to receive files. | Go to specified extraction folder, and open index.html in your broswer.
- Next, type: **git clone https://github.com/marcusanthonylorenzo/ ** |
+ Next, type: `git clone https://github.com/marcusanthonylorenzo/superGalacticAgeCalculator` |
  Once completed, go to your desktop and find the folder with same name as the repository. | **Note**: downloading not cloning will not allow you to push any changes to the repo.
  Open index.html in your browser. |